Insights on Variance Estimation for Blocked and Matched Pairs Designs: Alternative strategies for variance estimation

 In the main paper we examined strategies for variance estimation that put no structure on how the individual blocks may differ from each other.
 At root, the focus is on estimating the residual variance of units around their block means, and aggregating appropriately.

 This section discusses alternatives along with when they might be more or less appropriate.
 The first two subsections describe estimators that require model assumptions.
-Therefore these estimators may perform well in certain circumstances, but involve assumptions that we do not make in our analysis.
+These estimators may perform well in certain circumstances (i.e., those where the model assumptions hold), but rely on assumptions that we do not make in our analysis.
+They can therefore perform very poorly under misspecification.
 The third subsection describes an estimator used for matched pairs that is proposed in the RCT-YES software documentation.
-The RCT-YES estimator assumes a specific population model that we do not consider in our paper.
+This RCT-YES estimator assumes a specific population model that we do not consider in our paper.